 (Excerpt from the book’s foreword).

 Chairman & Chief Executive Officer, Fairfax Financial Holdings Ltd., Toronto, ON, Canada

-The purpose of this book is to show the reader a process that will enable him/her to find the stocks that are worth one dollar, but trade for fifty cents.
-It involves a three-step process.
+The purpose of this book is to show the readers a process that will enable them to find the stocks that are worth one dollar, but trade for fifty cents.
+This process involves three-steps.
 In the first step, the book develops an approach to identify possibly undervalued stocks.
-This step will start with a pure Ben Graham search approach and will be further refined.
+This step will start with a pure Ben Graham search approach and will be further refined to evolve into the Buffett search approach.
 In the second step, the book develops a valuation methodology to determine the intrinsic value of the stocks obtained from the first step.
-It first discusses the theory and the differences, at a theoretical level, between value investing valuation and the traditional valuation one learns at a Finance program at any University and then transitions from theory to practice.
+It first discusses the theory and the differences, at a theoretical level, between value investing valuation and the traditional valuation one learns at a finance program at any university and then transitions from theory to practice.
+Ben Graham type, as well as Buffett type franchise and growth companies will be analysed and valued in this step.
 The final step is that of deciding to buy or not, using the concept of Margin of Safety.
 Portfolio formation and risk management are also discussed in the final step.

 The book’s Foreword is written by Mr. Prem Watsa, Chairman & Chief Executive Officer, Fairfax Financial Holdings Ltd. Endorsements of the book have been written by prominent value investor professionals such as, W. Browne, L. Cunningham, R. Oldfield, M. Pabrai, B. Robotti, T. Russo, K. Shannon, and A. Van Den Berg.